Cecil Callaghan: Malayan campaign

 Originally intended for the Middle East, one brigade (the 22nd) of the 8th Division embarked to Malaya in February 1941 to counter the growing threat from the Japanese Empire.
 Callaghan remained in Australia with the remainder of the division, eventually arriving in Singapore with the 27th Brigade in August.
 When the Japanese invaded Malaya on 8 December 1941, Callaghan was temporarily in command of the division while Bennett was in transit from a three-week visit to the Middle East, relinquishing command of the division to Bennett upon his return on 10 December.
 By early 1942, the Australians had retreated to Singapore Island, with Callaghan personally controlling the artillery supporting the defence of the northern side of the island.
 However, he was struck down with malaria on 5 February and had to be evacuated to hospital.
 He eventually returned to his headquarters on 12 February, although command of the divisional artillery remained with a subordinate.

 The Allied position on Singapore was now untenable, and on 15 February the General Officer Commanding, Malaya Lieutenant General Arthur Percival decided to surrender.
 Bennett, rather than surrender with his command, opted to try and escape and handed command of the division to Callaghan.
 The division was surrendered to the Japanese the following day, Callaghan reporting personally to Japanese military authorities.
 Percival promoted him to temporary major general to ensure Callaghan had sufficient status with the Japanese as commander of all Australian forces in Singapore.

-Callaghan was made a prisoner of war and was held in former British Army barracks near Changi Prison, along with the other Allied soldiers that had surrendered to the Japanese in Singapore.
+Callaghan was made a prisoner of war and was held in a former British Army barracks near Changi Prison, along with the other Allied soldiers that had surrendered to the Japanese in Singapore.
 He was later held in camps in Formosa, Japan and lastly in Manchuria, from which he was liberated by the Red Army in August 1945.
 As a result of malaria, dysentery and the generally harsh conditions experienced by most prisoners of the Japanese, he lost a considerable amount of weight.
 As a prisoner of war, he endeavoured to maintain morale and discipline amongst his fellow prisoners.
-He was rewarded for his efforts by being made a Companion of the Order of the Bath and Mentioned in Despatches after the war.
+He was rewarded for his efforts by being made a Companion of the Order of the Bath and was Mentioned in Despatches after the war.
 He also provided evidence in investigations of Bennett's escape from Singapore, of which he did not approve.

 Later life

-Callaghan retired from the Australian Army on 10 April 1947, having been made a major general earlier that year (with effect from 1 September 1942).
+Callaghan retired from the Australian Army on 10 April 1947, having been made a major general earlier that year (backdated to 1 September 1942).
 After his retirement, he became involved with the Returned Sailors', Soldiers' and Airmen's Imperial League of Australia.
-Ill for some time, he died on 1 January 1967.
+Ill for some time, he died on 1 January 1967, at the age of 76.
 The 8th Division Association honoured his death with a memorial service, and his remains were cremated.